jamiegoodnight/readme/README.md

 Method used: **[POST]** `/api/tech/`

-On Success: Adds a new tab to the database.
+On Success: Adds a new piece of tech to the database.

 Parameters: